-This delightful park is a little out of the way for most people, but it is sure to impress.
+This delightful park is a little out of the way for most people, but if you are trying to decide where to go, it is sure to impress.
 Located 4.5 hours Northeast of Boston on the Maine coast, it reminded us a bit of the Big Sur/Monterey Bay area in California.
-Since we were visiting in early April, the full park wasn’t open yet, but we were still able to drive a short stretch along the coast, take a few short hikes, and came away with a feeling of content with the beautiful outdoors.
+Since we were visiting in early April, the full park wasn’t open yet, but we were still able to drive a short stretch along the coast, get into nature, take a few short hikes, and came away with a feeling of content with the beautiful outdoors.

 We had really hoped to visit Acadia in the summer of 2020, but residents of states other than Maine, Vermont, and New Hampshire were effectively covid quarantine banned.
 As of this spring, the quarantine on arrival is lifted for residents of the 6 New England states.

 In our excitement from the warm early April weather last week, we decided to try a trek up to Acadia to see it, since it’s been high on our list.
 That said, in our Bangor hotel room on Friday night, we realized a little late that the loop road around the park is mostly closed for the winter until April 15 (oops, planning fail!).

 For that matter, practically speaking, the “mud season” makes some of the trails trickier to traverse in April altogether, and the deciduous trees aren’t filled out quite yet either.
 Still, we also discovered that a short stretch of it was supposed to be open, so we decided to go with it and hope for the best.
 We ended up finding some beautiful stretches, and it was quite uncrowded – though in the future, we’d wait for at least late April.

 On arrival, we tried a couple of different park entrances, but we kept encountering barricades like these: